coral-xyz/anchor/examples/lockup/docs/lockups.md

 program will reject transactions signing from that address.
 Although the **authority** can never move a **Vesting** account's funds, whoever controls the **authority** key controls the whitelist.
-So when using the **Lockup** program, one should always be cognizant of it's whitelist governance, which ultimately anchors one's trust in the program, if any at all.
+So when using the **Lockup** program, one should always be cognizant of its whitelist governance, which ultimately anchors one's trust in the program, if any at all.

 ## Creating a Whitelisted Program